TryHackMe Inferno Report

 - Directory busting the main web app reveals an authentication-protected path.
 The authentication can be bypassed with a list of possible usernames and the rockyou.txt password list.

-- After authenticating, there is another login page to access Codial.
+- After authenticating, there is another login page to access Codiad.
 The same credentials can be used.

-- Public remote code execution exploit on Github allows for reverse shell connection as low-privileged www-data user.
+- Public remote code execution exploit on Github allows for command injection and ultimately, a reverse shell connection as low-privileged www-data user.

 - @mindsflee configured the room such that any bash shell will be terminated every so often.
 A simple workaround ensures we have uninterrupted shell.

 - Lateral privilege escalation to Dante user via SSH is possible because of a hex-encoded file with Dante’s password.